 When starting a business with your friends, you will need to have the right legal documents in place such as a Co-Founders Agreement or Shareholders Agreement.
 Ensure that your documents are prepared to handle any potential co-founder conflict, get in touch with a startup lawyer and have these documents reviewed.

 LawPath provides access to all the legal documents you will need when starting a business with friends.
-Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from our network of 700+ expert lawyers or to get answers to your legal questions.
+Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from our largest online network of expert lawyers or to get answers to your legal questions.